 There are many hoops to jump through to be a competitive medical school applicant.
 Many people consider the most challenging hoop to be the MCAT.
-Understanding the MCAT’s structure and content is the best way to address the anxiety and misunderstanding concerning the test.
+Understanding the MCAT’s structure and content (as well as prepping with Kaplan and Magoosh courses) is the best way to address the anxiety and misunderstanding concerning the test.
 The very first question to ask when demystifying the MCAT is, “What does MCAT stand for?”

 Simply and aptly named, “MCAT” stands for the Medical College Admission Test.
 The first test, then known as the Scholastic Aptitude Test for Medical Students, was administered in 1928 in response to high rates of medical school dropouts.